krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 # Upgrade RPI4 eeprom
 WARNING YOU WILL NEED TO DO THIS IF YOU HAVE NOT DONE THIS BEFORE!

-First and for most is to update your RPI eeprom to the latest stable version.
+First you will need to update your RPI eeprom to the latest stable version.
 For this step you will require microSD and you can begin by burn your image to the microSD using balena etcher.
-Once complete be sure to unplug the microSD and replug it if you want to do it headleass.
+Once completed you can unplug the microSD and replug back it if you want to run it headleass (Install without Monitor, Keyboard, and Mouse).
 Headless installation will require that you add `ssh` to microSD boot this way upon booting you can ssh to your RPI.

-Now that your RPI is up and running find the local IP and you can now SSH to the machine.
+Now that your RPI is up and running, you will need to find the local IP and you can now SSH to the machine.
 ```
+# raspbian OS standard password is 'rasberry'
 ssh pi@your-local-ip

-# raspbian OS standard password is 'rasberry'

 sudo apt update && sudo apt full-upgrade
 sudo reboot now